vtex/faststore/docs/wip/build-pipeline.md

 #### Possible states
 - `queued`: soon this step will be executed.
 - `in_progress`: this step is being executed.
-- `completed/success`: All tests passed successfuly.
+- `completed/success`: All tests passed successfully.
 - `completed/failure`: At least one test failed.
-- `completed/canceled`: The build was not successfull, therefore the Integrations Tests can't be executed.
+- `completed/canceled`: The build was not successful, therefore the Integrations Tests can't be executed.
 - `completed/neutral`: There are no integration tests implemented.